-Jenny Jump State Forest is located in Warren County in the northwestern sector of New Jersey, at an elevation of 1,090 feet.
-The park is spread over a length of six miles and largely encompasses the Jenny Jump Mountain Range consisting of over 4,400 acres of forests and mountains rising up from the encircling farmland areas.
-This state park offers a rich and diverse habitat which makes it perfect for hiking and sight seeing.
+Featuring ancient glacial boulders, an impressive mountain range, and a peaceful campground, Jenny Jump State Forest is worth the trip.
+Located in Warren County in the northwestern sector of New Jersey, at an elevation of 1,090 feet, Jenny Jump State Forest is spread over a length of six miles and broadly encompasses the Jenny Jump Mountain Range.
+This state park offers a rich and diverse habitat thanks to over 4,400 acres of forests and mountains rising from the encircling farmland areas.

 Within the park boundaries, there is an astronomers’ observatory built by the United Astronomy Clubs of New Jersey (UACNJ) in 1995.
-The Greenwood Observatory as it is now known is open to the public for stargazing on specific nights from April until October every year.
-Jenny Jump State Forest is also home to other smaller observatories like the Brady; a solar observatory.
-The Jenny Jump Mountain Ridge area has some of the darkest skies in the New Jersey region making it a great place to stargaze and a popular camp out destination for novice and professional astro photographers.
+The Greenwood Observatory, as it is now known, is open to the public for stargazing on specific nights from April until October every year.
+Jenny Jump State Forest is also home to other smaller observatories like the Brady, a solar observatory.
+The Jenny Jump Mountain Ridge area has some of the darkest skies in the New Jersey region, making it a great place to stargaze and a popular camp out destination for novice and professional astrophotographers.

 One of the many joys of boating is the panoramic views and the peace you experience while on water.
 Boating along the shoreline or in deeper waters will give you a different perspective on nature and its marvels compared to being on the shore.
 The forest surrounding the lake looks astonishingly different from a boat as you can see so much more and can almost trace the landscape scoping out lovely flora and fauna that you would have otherwise missed being on land.
 The tranquillity, scenic views, and therapeutic sounds of rippling water and surrounding nature make for a gratifying and memorable boating experience.